 When searching for or building my own pre-workout, I like to focus on four key ingredients—or, as I call them, "The Big Four."
 While each of these ingredients has multiple benefits, I'm going to focus on how important each one is to conquering your next training session.

-Yes, there are many other supporting ingredients available in pre-workouts, but these four have the most scientific research backing their use, which is why I suggest starting with this bunch of ingredients above any others.
+Yes, there are many other supporting ingredients available in the best pre-workouts, but these four have the most scientific research backing their use, which is why I suggest starting with this bunch of ingredients above any others.

 Next time you hit the pre-workout market or start gathering ingredients for your own killer pre-workout blend—make sure you give it a solid name!—reference this list first.
 It will help you decide which ingredients and doses you really want, and why you want them.